 Figure 1: Adsorbed molecular layers in liquid-vapor and liquid-liquid interfaces

-In dilational interfacial rheology, deformation is typically caused by dilation and compression of a hanging droplet.
+Figure 2A: In dilatational interfacial rheology, deformation to the adsorbed molecular layer is caused by dilation/compression of the droplet.